How to Get Started With Strength Training

 This is a critical part of the process and cannot be skipped.

-The 7 JCPs are:
+The 7 Joint Control Patterns are:

 1. Setting the shoulders

-2. Thoracic extension (your upper back)
+2. Thoracic extension (upper back)

 3. Wrist control

-4. Lumbo-pelvic control (your hips)
+4. Lumbo-pelvic control (hips)

 6. Abduction of the femur

-7. Tripod Foot
+7. Tripod foot

 The Squat

-When you are squatting well you should feel it on the inside, outside, front, and back of your thighs.
-If you only feel it in your quads (the fronts of your thighs) then you need to make some tweaks.
+When you are squatting well, you should feel it on the inside, outside, front, and back of your thighs.
+If you only feel it in your quads (the fronts of your thighs), then you need to make some tweaks.
 You can use the squat test to figure this out.

 Here is a video that will introduce a bodyweight squat.

-Once you are performing bodyweight squats well and can perform 20 with perfect form it is time to add weight by moving into the goblet squat.
-If you’re practicing at home you can use a jug of water if you don’t have any weights.
+Once you are performing bodyweight squats well and can perform 20 with perfect for,m it is time to add weight by moving into the goblet squat.
+If you’re practicing at home, you can use a jug of water if you don’t have any weights.

 The Deadlift